e-thanshan/ethanshan.com/README.md

+v1 of my personal website, contains interesting gsap animations and fonts for future reference.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.